Govt open to 'some tinkering' in capital gains tax regime: Revenue Secy | Business

 However, equity shares or units of equity oriented mutual funds held for more than 12 months are considered long-term, whereas house property has to be held for 24 months to be considered a long-term capital asset.

-Short-term capital gains are chargeable to tax at normal slab rates applicable to the taxpayer, except where such gain is arising from sale of equity shares in a company or units of equity oriented mutual fund or unit of a business trust (where STT has been paid), which is chargeable to tax at the rate of 15 per cent.
+Short-term capital gains are chargeable to tax at normal slab rates applicable to the taxpayer, except where such gain is arising from sale of equity shares in a company or units of equity oriented mutual fund or unit of a business trust (where STT has been paid), which is chargeable to tax at the rate of 15 per cent, while long-term capital gains in excess of Rs 1 lakh is taxed at 10 per cent.

+Bajaj said in the current fiscal, the government is likely to collect good revenue from capital gains tax despite the fact that capital gains tax rates are much lower at 10 per cent and 15 per cent respectively for long-term and short-term.

+''We are making an estimate that it should be between Rs 60,000-80,000 crore.
+Last year it was about Rs 6,000-8000 crore.
+Now with the tapering happening and rates likely to go up in the US and (with) money moving out, one does not know how the market is going to play,'' Bajaj said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)